Fresh Fruits & Vegetables in Spring

 Fresh Green Peas

-Fresh green peas are one of the joys of spring.
-Sweet, bright and tender, they are best enjoyed as fresh as possible, as their natural sugars begin converting to starch soon after picking.
+One of the joys of spring.
+Sweet, bright and tender, they are best enjoyed as fresh as possible — their natural sugars begin converting to starch soon after picking.

 Bananas

-Bananas are a reliable everyday favourite and a great addition to spring fruit bowls.
+A reliable everyday favourite.
 They provide carbohydrate, dietary fibre and natural sweetness, making them ideal for snacks, smoothies and desserts.

-Choose bananas according to when you plan to eat them — greener fruit for later, more yellow fruit for now.
+Choose according to when you plan to eat — greener for later, more yellow for now.
 Store at room temperature.

-Ladyfinger bananas are smaller, sweeter and softer, making them perfect for snacking and fruit salads.
+• Ladyfinger — smaller, sweeter and softer, perfect for snacking.

-Cooking bananas can also be used in some savoury dishes and tropical-style recipes.
+• Cooking bananas — suited to savoury dishes and tropical recipes.

 March